glimmercharger/Cat-Calendar-2026/README.md

-# Cat-Calendar-2026
+# Cat Calendar 2026
 A Cat themed Calendar made in HTML!
-(Made For meow.hackclub.com) ill prob remake this readme at somepoint
+(Made For [meow.hackclub.com](meow.hackclub.com!)) ill prob remake this readme at some point